jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/The Riemann-Roch theorem.md

 Now we see the nice characterisation of the functions bounded by $D$ that we wanted — we get $\mathcal{L}(D) = \operatorname{ker} \alpha_{D}$.
 The truncations will let us compare $\mathcal{L}(D)$ for different divisors.

-Later, in the proof of [[Riemann surfaces and algebraic curves --- math-199DR/notes/Serre duality|Serre duality]] it will be important to also know that these coparallelotopes behave nicely under linear equivalence.
+Later, in the proof of [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Serre duality|Serre duality]] it will be important to also know that these coparallelotopes behave nicely under linear equivalence.

 ##### _definition:_ multiplication maps